jeremyfelt/multisite-notes/network-classification.md

 1. If single site and can edit themes and any themes are broken, show messaging.
 	* Applicable to single site.

+## wp-admin/update-core.php

+1. If this is multisite and this page is not loaded under `wp-admin/network`, redirect to the network admin URL.

 ## wp-admin/network/about.php

 1. Used only to redirect if multisite is not enabled.